proycon/folia/README.rst

 Usage
 -------

-To obtain help regarding the usage of any of the available FoLiA tools, please pass the $-h$ option on the command line to the tool you intend to use.
+To obtain help regarding the usage of any of the available FoLiA tools, please pass the ``-h`` option on the command line to the tool you intend to use.
 This will provide a summary on available options and usage examples.
 Most of the tools can run on both a single FoLiA document, as well as a whole directory of documents, allowing also for recursion.
 The tools generally take one or more file names or directory names as parameters.

 More?
 -----